WATCH VIRTUAL MASS for the First Sunday of Advent.

 Please also visit our website's Online Prayer Services page!

-Based on the latest Commonwealth of Massachusetts COVID-19 data, Lynnfield has been designated a high incidence RED zone community.
-According to Archdiocese of Boston directives, this means that every Mass attendee must have their temperature taken with an infra-red non-contact thermometer prior to entering our churches.
+While the latest Commonwealth of Massachusetts COVID-19 data designates Lynnfield as a high incidence community, every Mass attendee must have their temperature taken with an infra-red non-contact thermometer prior to entering our churches.
 Please be aware of this requirement if you plan on attending one of our live Masses.
 To see the Mass.gov map, click here: https://www.mass.gov/info-details/community-level-covid-19-data-reporting.

 The Archdiocese of Boston has put together this video on the new Mass prodedures: https://vimeo.com/421142581.